- 1 Mission Statement

 If a minor has their borrowing privileges suspended, the responsible party is restricted also.

-Barcodes from damaged library materials will be retained by the library to be withdrawn from the collection and the damaged item may be retained by the patron if they want it.
+Barcodes from damaged library materials will be retained by the library so that materials can be be withdrawn from the collection.
+The damaged item may be retained by the patron if they want it.

 A request to discharge a library fine by providing authorized library service in lieu of cash payment will be initiated by an inquiry from the library patron with the fine obligation.